github-education-resources/teachers_pet/README.md

 # teachers_pet [![Build Status](https://travis-ci.org/education/teachers_pet.svg?branch=master)](https://travis-ci.org/education/teachers_pet)

 **WARNING: This documentation may contain unreleased changes.
-See [rubydoc.info/gems/teachers_pet](http://rubydoc.info/gems/teachers_pet) for the version of this README correspoding to the latest release.**
+See [rubydoc.info/gems/teachers_pet](http://rubydoc.info/gems/teachers_pet) for the version of this README corresponding to the latest release.**

 Command line tools to help teachers use GitHub in their classrooms.